 Instructions

-- Add about two tablespoons of sesame oil to a wok and heat the oil on medium high heat.
+- Add about one tablespoon of sesame oil to a wok and heat the oil on medium high heat.

 - Once the oil has become hot, add the cooked ham and cook the ham for about 2 minutes or until the ham has heated through and has slightly browned on the outside.